susanodii/Glasp/Glasp.md

 ### LIMITATIONS OF GLASP
-1. Glasp can not be used mobile devices
+1. Glasp can not be used on mobile devices
 2. Some video contents and PDF'S can not be accessed by Glasp.

 ### CONCLUSION

 Glasp is a powerful tool that can help improve your reading and learning experience.
-It ia a social highlighter for highlighting and taking notes on web pages, PDF's , videos and other online contents.
-Glasps allows you to share these highlights and notes on other platforms like Twitter.
-You can also collabotate with people on Glasp.
+It is a social highlighter for highlighting and taking notes on web pages, PDF's , videos and other online contents.
+Glasp allows you to share these highlights and notes on other platforms like Twitter.
+You can also collaborate with people on Glasp.
 All highlights and notes are securely saved for future use or reference.
 Glasp helps you to organise anything you read on the internet.

-Glasp is a great tool for students, reseachers and anybody who has passion for learning and growing.
+Glasp is a great tool for students, reseachers, developers, designers and anybody who has passion for learning and growing.